jech2/AudioSurvey/README.md

 - **Multi-Model Evaluation**: Each trial displays an image alongside the reference audio.
 Generated audio from different model conditions is presented below for rating on various subjective metrics.

-- **Debug Mode**: Activate Debug mode to generate dummy responses and reveal sample and model names for testing purposes.
+- **Debug Mode**: Activate Debug mode to generate dummy responses and reveal sample and model names for debugging purposes.

 - **Randomized Trials**: Presentation order for both samples and models is randomized for each session.